Lightning-AI/pytorch-lightning/docs/index.md

 ###### New project Quick Start
-To start a new project you define two files, a LightningModule and a Trainer file.
+To start a new project define two files, a LightningModule and a Trainer file.

-Here's an example of how you would use Lightning for research.
+To illustrate Lightning power and simplicity, here's an example of a typical research flow.

 ###### Case 1: BERT
 Let's say you're working on something like BERT but want to try different ways of training or even different networks.